sharks619/Sign2Speech/README.md

 ![Sonmalyieum Overview](./image/손말이음.png)

 ## Overview
 손말이음(Sonmalyieum) is an AI-based real-time communication service developed to assist hearing-impaired and non-impaired individuals in communicating effectively.
-The project was created during the "SKT FLY AI Academy" and features three core functionalities: 수어번역(Sign2Speech), 수어생성(Speech2Sign), and 다중대화(Multi-party Communication).
+The project was created during the **SKT FLY AI Academy** and features three core functionalities: **수어번역(Sign2Speech)**, **수어생성(Speech2Sign)**, and **다중대화(Multi-party Communication)**.
 This repository contains the code for the Sign2Speech feature, which translates Korean Sign Language (KSL) into text and speech in real-time.

 ## Sign2Speech Feature